followmyutopia/devextreme-documentation/concepts/05 Widgets/Lookup/03 Data Binding/20 Custom Sources.md

-﻿Access to a custom data source is configured using the [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/) component.
+Access to a custom data source is configured using the [CustomStore](/api-reference/30%20Data%20Layer/CustomStore/CustomStore.md '/Documentation/ApiReference/Data_Layer/CustomStore/') component.
 DevExtreme provides <a href="https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md" target="_blank">ASP.NET</a> and <a href="https://github.com/DevExpress/DevExtreme-PHP-Data/blob/master/README.md" target="_blank">PHP</a> extensions that help configure it and implement server-side data processing.
 You can also use the third-party extension for <a href="https://github.com/oliversturm/devextreme-query-mongodb/blob/master/README.md" target="_blank">MongoDB</a>.
 If these extensions are not suitable for your data source, follow the instructions below to configure the **CustomStore** manually.

 The **CustomSource**'s configuration differs depending on whether data is processed on the client or server.
-In the former case, switch the **CustomStore** to the raw mode and load all data from the server using the [load](/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#load) function as shown in the following example:
+In the former case, switch the **CustomStore** to the raw mode and load all data from the server using the [load](/api-reference/30%20Data%20Layer/CustomStore/1%20Configuration/load.md '/Documentation/ApiReference/Data_Layer/CustomStore/Configuration/#load') function as shown in the following example:

 #include common-code-customsource-rawmode-withkey